LizardByte/Sunshine/docs/source/about/guides/linux.rst

 ^^^^

 Congrats you can now stream your desktop headless!
 When trying this the first time, keep your monitors close by incase something isn't working right.

+If you have any feedback and any suggestions, feel free to make a post on Discord!